allchangechallenge/First-Flutter/README.md

-# Looking-Good-Web
+# First Flutter App
-Learning to design beautiful website.
+Aims at developing the app we ought to use in the competition.